 Born in Sydney into a family of musicians, Golden is the grandson of internationally renowned jazz trumpeter Bob Barnard.
 He studied classical piano from a young age and was exposed to a wide variety of music through his mother’s vast record collection.
 He has a Bachelor of Music in jazz performance and has studied with Australian pianists including Alister Spence and Matt McMahon and international artists including Gerald Clayton, Lage Lund and Aaron Parks.

 At age 17, Casey won a BBM Travel Scholarship that allowed him to travel to London and further his studies among the London music scene.
-He returned to the UK to live in 2017 and was based there for several years, working across the London jazz scene as well as putting together his own band and recording the duo album Inventions with harp-guitarist (and uncle) Tony Barnard.
-His 2018 album ATLAS, recorded with his London-based band received critical acclaim, praising ‘the beautiful, intelligent, empathic, yet chop-restrained interplay between the four musicians’ (UK Vibe) and crediting Golden as ‘a fine orchestrator as well as an idiosyncratic composer and imaginative improviser’ (Sydney Morning Herald).
+He returned to the UK to live in 2017 and was based there for several years, working across the London jazz scene as well as putting together his own band and recording the duo album Inventions with harp-guitarist Tony Barnard.
+His 2018 album Atlas, recorded with his London-based band received critical acclaim, praising ‘the beautiful, intelligent, empathic, yet chop-restrained interplay between the four musicians’ (UK Vibe) and crediting Golden as ‘a fine orchestrator as well as an idiosyncratic composer and imaginative improviser’ (Sydney Morning Herald).

-A musician with a strong personal vision and an expressive yet grounded approach to his instrument, Casey maintains a multitude of ongoing performing, recording and touring credits as a pianist, keys player, composer and producer.
+An in-demand sideman and session musician, Casey maintains a multitude of ongoing performing, recording and touring credits as a pianist, keys player, composer and producer.
 He has been a finalist in the National Jazz Awards, the Freedman Fellowship, the APRA Professional Development Awards and the Bell Awards.